hostyStack/ansible-aws/README.md

 We will run on one of our test AWS environments.
 The goal here is to produce a reusable role.

-Prerequisites:
+## Prerequisites:

+1. Ansible Workstation Setup
-1. AWS Authentication with Ansible
+2. AWS Authentication with Ansible
-2. Building the AWS Network
+3. Building the AWS Network
-3. Building the Bastion
+4. Building the Bastion
 5. Building RDS
 6. Building the MySQL-Client

-- This playbook deploys the whole AWS Network, Bastion, Web, and RDS Instances.
-Web Configuration is currently manual
+- This playbook deploys the whole AWS Network, Bastion, MySQL-Client, and RDS Instances.
+MySQL-Client Configuration is currently manual
 - Must have credentials exported for AWS IAM
 - RDS may take up to 30 minutes to deploy the instance

-Architecture of Ansible Cloud Integration:

-Ansible Workstation Setup:
+# Ansible Workstation Setup

-### Control Machine:
+## Control Machine:
 The control machine acts as the Ansible server where all the playbooks and configuration files are located.
 It can be configured on common Linux Distribution, OS X or BSDs.
 For this example, we have configured Ubuntu OS on the workstation.

-To setup the ansible workstation the following commands are used
+#### To setup the ansible workstation the following commands are used

 ```
 $ sudo apt-get install software-properties-common